 In 2012, I was awarded the Inaugural Margaret Olley Friends of the University Postgraduate Scholarship for Fine Art.
 I have received grants from ArtsNSW and the Kress Foundation, and in 2011, was awarded the UoN Ltd. Annual Student Art Prize.

-I hold a PhD (Creative Arts), BArts (Comms – Print Journalism) from Charles Sturt University, and a BFA (Hons – 1st class, Faculty Medal) from The University of Newcastle.
+I hold a PhD (Creative Arts) and a BFA (Hons – 1st class, Faculty Medal) from The University of Newcastle, Australia, and a BArts (Comms – Print Journalism) from Charles Sturt University.
 Since moving to Baltimore in 2014, I’ve fallen in love with the city I now call home.
 You should visit me here sometime.

 This blog is filled with my own opinions, and does not speak for any of the institutions I am associated with.